John Junor: Journalism

+After working at the Daily Express for six years, Junor was briefly a deputy editor at the Evening Standard before (in 1954) joining the Sunday Express, where he was made editor-in-chief and remained for the next 32 years.
 His Sunday Express column (which he continued to write in his years as editor-in-chief) was noted for recurrent catchphrases, two of them being "pass the sick-bag, Alice" and "I don't know, but I think we should be told".
 Junor frequently mentioned the small town of Auchtermuchty in Fife.

 Junor could be brutally forthright in his column.
-He once wrote: "[W]ith compatriots like these [the IRA Brighton bombers] wouldn't you rather admit to being a pig than be Irish?"
+In 1984 he wrote: "[W]ith compatriots like these [the IRA Brighton bombers] wouldn't you rather admit to being a pig than be Irish?"
 Following complaints that the comment was racist, Junor was censured by the Press Council in May 1985.

-He was often lampooned in Private Eye where he was known as 'Sir Jonah Junor', and the Daily Express building on Fleet Street as 'the Black Lubyanka'.
+He was often lampooned in Private Eye, which nicknamed him 'Sir Jonah Junor' and described the Daily Express building on Fleet Street as 'the Black Lubyanka'.

 Contempt of Parliament

 On 24 January 1957, Junor was called to the Bar of the House of Commons to be reprimanded for contempt of Parliament – the last non-politician to be so called.
 The matter concerned an article about petrol allocation that appeared in the Sunday Express on 16 December 1956.
 Junor apologised: